ajrgodfrey/ActionBook/BrailleRInAction/05-MarkdownInAction.md

 ## General information

 Each command described in this chapter and other similar commands draft a new R markdown file and then compile it to an HTML file that is easily read by a screen reader user.
+They make extensive use of the `knitr` package [@Rpkg-knitr] to process R commands and retrieve the R output and graphs, and then the `rmarkdown` package [@Rpkg-rmarkdown] to process the markdown content of the raw input file into HTML (or other file types if we wanted them).

 This HTML file is opened automatically if R is being used interactively, giving the blind user immediate access to the information.
-The content is presented using sufficiently marked up HTML code including headings and tables so that the blind user can make best use of their  screen reading software.
+The content is automatically presented using sufficiently marked up HTML code including headings and tables so that the blind user can make best use of their  screen reading software.
 All graphs are given an "alt tag" when they are included in the HTML file, and can be presented using a text description available from the `VI()` functionality of the `BrailleR` package.

 In addition, the blind user may need one or more of the graphs in a variety of formats (png, pdf, eps, or svg), nicely formatted tables for insertion into documents (LaTeX or HTML), and access to the code that generated these graphs and tables (an R script).
 This is handled using add-on packages wherever possible so that blind users are completing tasks using the same tools as their sighted peers.
-For example, nicely tabulated results can be saved as individual text files for later inclusion in LaTeX documents uisng the `xtable` package [@Rpkg-xtable].
+For example, nicely tabulated results can be saved as individual text files for later inclusion in LaTeX documents using the `xtable` package [@Rpkg-xtable].

 The commands shown in this chapter make use of R markdown, but  they  are not actually ready for direct use within other R markdown documents.